-- If charges are not dismissed, if charges are not admitted to, if charges cannot be resolved by mutual consent, or if sanctions are not agreed to, the case will be referred to the Office of Student Conduct for resolution through the administrative hearing process.
+- If charges are not dismissed, if charges are not admitted to, if charges cannot be resolved by mutual consent, if sanctions are not agreed to, or if medical amnesty is not granted, the case will be referred to the Office of Student Conduct & Community Standards for resolution through the administrative hearing process.

-- A time shall be set for an administrative hearing, at least five business days after the student has been notified of the hearing date, time and location.
+- An administrative hearing will be scheduled.
+The administrative hearing date, time and location will be communicated to the respondent at least five business days prior to the hearing.
 A respondent may choose to waive this notice in the interests of expediting resolution of the case.

-- The complainant and respondent may review all information relevant to the hearing.
+- The respondent may review all information relevant to the hearing.
 Information will be available at least five business days prior to the hearing.